-- A. "Big box discount store" shall mean a large retail store whose physical layout resembles a large square or box when seen from above.
+- A. "Abuts a sensitive land use" means that the logistics facility has at least one point of connection to, is adjacent to, or is not buffered from, sensitive land uses. - B. "Big box discount store" shall mean a large retail store whose physical layout resembles a large square or box when seen from above.
 A big-box store is typically characterized by a large amount of floor space (generally more than 50,000 square feet), a wide array of items available for sale, and its location in suburban areas.
 Big-box stores often typically offer lower prices because they buy products in high volume.
-Examples of big box discount stores include WalMart, Costco, Home Depot, Lowe's, TJ Maxx, Smart & Final, etc. - B. "Cargo container" shall mean any container sufficiently durable for repeated use which, by virtue of its own particular design, permits the temporary storage and protection of bulk commodities, goods, and other cargo, and which may be transported in various modes without intermediate loading or unloading. - C. "Cargo container storage" shall mean a facility, the principal use of which is for the storage or stacking of one or more cargo containers.
-"Cargo container storage" shall not include the presence of cargo containers at a warehouse site for the purpose of imminently loading, unloading or transloading goods or materials to or from cargo containers. - D. "Cargo container parking" shall mean a facility for the principal use of which is the parking of a trailer, detached from the tractor unit, on which one or more cargo containers may be loaded. - E. "Director" means the Director of Community and Economic Development, and his/her designee. - F. "Establishment" means to bring into existence (a new logistics facility). - G. "Expansion" means:
+Examples of big box discount stores include Costco, Home Depot, Lowe's, TJ Maxx, Smart & Final, etc. - C. "Buffered from sensitive land uses" means that a buffer exists between the logistics facility and the sensitive land use that consists of (i) an arterial or collector street, (ii) a secondary highway or larger roadway, as identified in the General Plan (80-foot right of way or larger), (iii) an easement that is no fewer than 150 feet wide; (iv) the Dominguez Channel; or (iv) a commercial facility or center. - D. "Cargo container" shall mean any container sufficiently durable for repeated use which, by virtue of its own particular design, permits the temporary storage and protection of bulk commodities, goods, and other cargo, and which may be transported in various modes without intermediate loading or unloading. - E. "Cargo container storage" shall mean a facility, the principal use of which is for the storage or stacking of one or more cargo containers.
+"Cargo container storage" shall not include the presence of cargo containers at a warehouse site for the purpose of promptly loading, unloading or transloading goods or materials to or from cargo containers. - F. "Cargo container parking" shall mean a facility for the parking of a trailer, detached from the tractor unit, on which one or more cargo containers may be loaded.